My Little Flufties

-My Little Flufties is a 3D life simulator similar to Tamagotchi published on Nintendo DS and Windows by Lexicon Entertainment.
+My Little Flufties, known as AniMates in North America, is a 3D virtual pet published for the Nintendo DS and Windows by Lexicon Entertainment.
 The game is distributed by JoWood Productions in Europe and Dreamcatcher in North America.
-The game title is AniMates in North America.

 Gameplay

-Aimed at children aged 5–9, gamers can choose between 5 imaginary creatures.
-You must nourish, wash, educate and amuse the creatures to keep the game going.
+Aimed at children aged 5–9, players can choose between 5 imaginary creatures.
+Players must feed, wash, educate, and entertain the creatures to keep the game going.

-The fairy-like 3D world contains several attractions like swings and slides.
-Next to that, there are also 5 mini-games available in the game:
+The fairy-like 3D world contains several attractions, such as swings and slides.
+There are also 5 mini-games available: